lsst/rtn-045/index.rst

 Alternate-Text for Images, Figures, and Graphics
 ------------------------------------------------

-Add paragraph on function of alt-text
+The goal of adding alt-text to figures/images is to ensure our documentation is accessible to visually impaired individuals who use screen readers to assist them in their daily work.
+The alt-text description can be written as either a literal description of the figure/image, or a more general, creative description.
+The length of the alt-text description also depends on the message of the figure/image and how easy or difficult it is to properly describe the information.

-Using the ``:alt:`` command allows you to add alt-text to an image.
+Use the ``:alt:`` command to add alt-text to an image.
 Coding example:

 ::